LordScoutTG/Pytestfirst/README.md

 # litecart.info autotests pytest

-Tiny project, that reproducec abilities of pytest in UI testing
+Tiny project, that reproduces abilities of pytest in UI testing

 ## Deployment